-381 Seminar, Presentation and discussion by advanced students and staff of current developments and research in the field.
+381 Seminar.
+Presentation and discussion by advanced students and staff of current developments and research in the field.
 Prerequisite: Permission of department chairman.
 One hour per semester.
-391 Master's Thesis Research.
-Credit as arranged.

-PLANT AND SOIL SCIENCE
+PLANT AND SOIL SCIENCE (PSS)

-Professors Bartlett, Boyce, MacCollom, Wiggans, and Wood; Associate Professors Magdoff, Murphy, Parker, and Pellett; Extension Professor Way; Extension Associate Professors Costante, Gotlieb (Chairman); Extension Assistant Professors Nielsen and Perry; Lecturers Margolis, Villamil.
+Professors Bartlett, Boyce, MacCollom, and Wood; Associate Professors Magdoff, Murphy, Parker, and Pellett; Extension Professor Way; Extension Associate Professors Costante, Gotlieb (Chairman); Extension Assistant Professors Berkett, Nielsen, Perry; Lecturers Margolis, Villamil.

 Current research projects are concerned with the solution of horticultural and agronomic problems with special emphasis on environmental physiology, soil chemistry, plant nutrition, and pest management.
 Areas of research include winter hardiness of fruits, and woody and herbaceous ornamentals; cultural and environmental interrelationships as they affect plant growth, crop adaptation, and variety; pasture renovation and marginal land utilization; crop establishment and soil productivity; soil chemistry of the rhizosphere; behavior of nitrogen in the soil; nutrient availability to plants; agricultural waste management; temperature effects on soil water retention and transmission; biological control of insects, disease, and weeds; integrated pest management for control of insects, diseases and weeds.
-A student's thesis research will be an integral part of the on-going research efforts of the department.
+A student's thesis research will be an integral part of the ongoing research efforts of the department.